Oseyijotham/Airboxify/README.md

-A Cloud based SAAS solution for businesses.
+A Cloud-based SAAS solution for businesses.